Mindfulness Teacher – Coach – Author

 My main purpose for writing a piece of my life’s story was to inspire and awaken others to open to their own life purpose and adventure.
 I have since found myself speaking at women’s groups, facilitating coaching circles and later, training mindfulness based workshops.

-Between May 2017 and September 2018, I deepened my own meditation practice when I lived and worked as a residential retreat coordinator at The Barn Retreat, coordinating over 30 mindfulness retreats.
+Between May 2017 and September 2018, I deepened my own meditation practice when I lived and worked as a residential retreat coordinator at The Barn Retreat, jointly coordinating over 30 mindfulness retreats.
 I journeyed with hundreds of beautiful souls.